zhongguojie1998/Spatial-Community-Clustering-in-Gut-Microbiome/readme.txt

 3. Run run.picrust.sh in bash shell to perform the PICRUSt2, the output files will be saved under "picrust2-2.3.0-b/{sample_name}.out/"

 4. To reproduce the figures in the paper, run draw.bernoulli.mf.mxLH.R, top10.metagenome.R and top10.pathways.R.
-The figures will be saved in folder "bernoulli.mf.plots/{sample_name}/".
+The figures of bernoulli MF, basis mat and coef mat  will be saved in folder "bernoulli.mf.plots/{sample_name}/".
+The figures of pathway plot will be saved in folder "pathway.plots/{sample_name}/".